SystemRage/py-kms/docs/Getting Started.md

 ![docker-pulls](https://img.shields.io/docker/pulls/pykmsorg/py-kms)
 ![docker-size](https://img.shields.io/docker/image-size/pykmsorg/py-kms)

-If you wish to get _py-kms_ just up and running without installing any dependencies or writing own scripts: Just use Docker!
-Docker also solves problems regarding the explicit IPv4 and IPv6 usage: It just supports both.
+If you wish to get _py-kms_ just up and running without installing any dependencies or writing own scripts: Just use Docker !
+Docker also solves problems regarding the explicit IPv4 and IPv6 usage (it just supports both).
 The following command will download, "install" and start _py-kms_ and also keep it alive after any service disruption.
 ```bash
 docker run -d --name py-kms --restart always -p 1688:1688 pykmsorg/py-kms
 ```

 There are currently three tags of the image available (select one just by appending `:<tag>` to the image from above):
-* `latest`, currently the same like minimal...
+* `latest`, currently the same like `minimal`.
-* `minimal`, wich is based on the python3 minimal configuration of py-kms. _This tag does NOT include `sqlite` support!_
+* `minimal`, which is based on the python3 minimal configuration of py-kms. _This tag does NOT include `sqlite` support !_
 * `python3`, which is fully configurable and equipped with `sqlite` support and a web interface for management.

 If you just want to use the image and don't want to build them yourself, you can always use the official image at the [Docker Hub](https://hub.docker.com/r/pykmsorg/py-kms) (`pykmsorg/py-kms`).
-To ensure that you are using always the latest version you should check something like [watchtower](https://github.com/containrrr/watchtower) out!
+To ensure that you are using always the latest version you should check something like [watchtower](https://github.com/containrrr/watchtower) out !

 ### Systemd
 If you are running a Linux distro using `systemd`, create the file: `sudo nano /etc/systemd/system/py3-kms.service`, then add the following (change it where needed) and save: